-Kazuhiro Tsutsumi is Chief Financial Officer of the Group.
-Mr. Tsutsumi spearheads the Group's financial strategy and oversees the Company's capital structure and is responsible for Group-wide corporate finance including treasury, financial planning and reporting.
-Previously, Mr. Tsutsumi was Managing Director and Chief Financial Officer of Asia at ProLogis, where he was in charge of finance, accounting, capital markets and tax for Japan, China, Korea and Singapore operations.
+Kazuhiro Tsutsumi is a Managing Director at GLP, responsible for helping the CEO driving the strategic agenda and supporting the finance team with a focus on reporting and business performance initiatives.
+Kaz joined GLP in 2012.
+Previously, Kaz was Managing Director and CFO of Asia at Prologis, where he was in charge of finance, accounting, capital markets and tax for Japan, China, Korea and Singapore operations.
+He also oversaw the fund management business for its Japan portfolio.
 Prior to that, he served as Vice President for the Investment Management Division of Goldman Sachs from 1998 to 2002 and was responsible for financial management and strategic planning for its Japan and Asia operations.
-Mr. Tsutsumi started his career with Dai-ichi Life, where his responsibilities included portfolio management of US real estate, overseas financial management and corporate accounting/taxation.
-Mr. Tsutsumi received his Master of Business Administration from the University of Chicago, Graduate School of Business, CPA from the State of Illinois, and Bachelor of Arts in Law from Waseda University.
-Mr. Tsutsumi is based in Tokyo.
+Kaz started his career with Dai-ichi Life, where his responsibilities included portfolio management of US real estate, overseas financial management and corporate accounting/taxation.
+Kaz received his Master of Business Administration from the University of Chicago Booth School of Business, CPA from the State of Illinois, and Bachelor of Arts in Law from Waseda University.
+He is based in Los Angeles.